We have five factories and 19 years of experience in plant extracts

 - Protecting Immune Cells: The antioxidant properties of bioflavonoids can protect immune cells from oxidative stress, which can damage cells and impair their ability to function effectively.

-Incorporating foods rich in Citrus bioflavonoids into your diet can be a natural way to support your immune system.
+Incorporating foods rich in citrus bioflavonoids into your diet can be a natural way to support your immune system.
 However, it's important to maintain a balanced diet and a healthy lifestyle to ensure your immune system remains strong and capable of defending against various threats.

 9. Interactions with Medications and Foods